Beware These Craigslist Car Scams

 PrivateAuto is the most user-friendly place to sell your car or buy a private-party used car.
 But we don't hate other listing sites.
 In fact, we’ve created a solution for users of other sites.

-1. Invite the other party to DealNow via a custom link.
+1. Invite the seller to DealNow via a custom link.

 2. Enjoy identity verification, in-app messaging, and a test drive scheduling feature (none of which require you to exchange contact info).

-4. You go together through a step-by-step transaction process in which you each confirm relevant details right in the PrivateAuto mobile app.
+4. You and the seller go together through a step-by-step transaction process in which you each confirm relevant details right in DealNow.
 From mileage to the VIN to the condition of the vehicle, we help you both prevent any errors.

 8. The seller signs over the car title and hands over the keys.

-DealNow is so smooth, so safe, and so fast that you’ll never want to buy or sell a car without it.
+DealNow is so smooth, so safe, and so fast that you’ll never want to buy a car without it.

 Stay Vigilant